 The Scottish Government’s legislative proposals for the SNBS were then subject to scrutiny by the Scottish Parliament between December 2021 and February 2022.

 Following agreement by the Parliament, the Climate Change (Nitrogen Balance Sheet) (Scotland) Regulations 2022 came into force on 11 March 2022.
-A copy of the Regulations can be found on the legislation.gov.uk website and the baseline version of the SNBS dataset was published at the same time as the Regulations coming into force.
+A copy of the Regulations can be found on the legislation.gov.uk website.
+The baseline version of the SNBS dataset and an accompanying report was published at the same time as the Regulations coming into force.

-The SNBS will now be reviewed and updated on an annual basis from 2023 onwards – helping us keep track of progress in improving the use of nitrogen.
+From 2023 onwards, the SNBS is reviewed and updated on an annual basis – helping us keep track of progress in improving the use of nitrogen.
 After each such round of review, an updated version of the Balance Sheet dataset will be published, with an accompanying report setting out assessments of progress towards relevant on-the-ground actions to improve the use of nitrogen and identification of opportunities for further improvements in future.